CoEDL/hermes/README.md

 This program can also be used to create language resources from scratch without an ELAN transcription file.

-The Language Resource Creator was developed by [Nicholas Lambourne](https://ndl.im) using Python3, PyQt5, pydub, and pygame as part of the [UQ Winter Research Scholarship Program](https://employability.uq.edu.au/winter-research).
+Hermes was developed by [Nicholas Lambourne](https://ndl.im) using Python3, PyQt5, pydub, and pygame as part of the [UQ Winter Research Scholarship Program](https://employability.uq.edu.au/winter-research).
 It is based on a proof-of-concept built by [Dr Gautier Durantin](http://gdurantin.com/).

 It was originally created to produce language resources for the [Social Robot Project](http://www.itee.uq.edu.au/cis/opal/ngukurr) at the [University of Queensland](https://uq.edu.au), which developed in collaboration with the [Ngukurr Language Centre](http://www.ngukurrlc.org.au/).